qualityshepherd/brine/posts/southern_coast.md

 **0110 Bridge to Nowhere** A faintly glowing stream winds through grasslands, its waters shimmering with a peculiar light.
 A worn rope bridge connects the realm of men to the fae forest.
 Three brothers (`Grizzled, Stern, Conflicted`) guard the crossing, warning that passage leads to Nowhere—only loss.
 The youngest, **Tom**, harbors a hidden bond with a forest nymph.

-**0111 Key Tree** A tree loams over a  river, its gnarled branches heavy with rusted keys.
+**0111 Key Tree** A tree looms over a  river, its gnarled branches heavy with rusted keys.
 Some hang by frayed ribbons, others grow straight from the bark like iron thorns.

 Turn a key in the air, and somewhere, a distant lock clicks—but what opens remains uncertain.
 Those who take a key return with unsteady hands and hollow eyes.
 The keys grow heavier with time... and some doors should remain locked.